Pontiac Phoenix: Second generation (1980–1984)

 For 1980, the Phoenix was downsized and moved to the front-wheel drive X platform, and was available as a 2-door coupe or a 5-door hatchback.
+It was the first front-wheel drive production model from Pontiac.
 The base and LJ models were still available for this generation, as was the SJ trim package; the SJ package was made as a full trim level for 1982.
 There was a minor exterior refresh and a new PJ model for 1983, followed by a name change for the LJ and SJ to LE and SE, respectively, for the 1984 model year.

 Available engines were a 2.5 L Iron Duke 4-cylinder, carried over from the previous Phoenix, and a new 2.8 L LE2 V6, both of which were mated to a standard 4-speed manual transmission or optional 3-speed automatic.
 The high-output 2.8 L LH7 V6 was standard on the Phoenix SJ/SE for 1982 and was available as an option for all other Phoenix models.